Joshua Watts, Administrative Assistant

 Tamra Steiner-Niida, Education Coordinator

 Tamra returned to her hometown of Armagh, Pa after 13 years as an educator in the historically rich Samurai town of Aizuwakamatsu, Japan.
 She received dual degrees in History and Sociology from Dickinson College, a highly selective liberal arts college in Carlisle, Pa.
 After college, she pursued a teaching career in Japan that also gave her the opportunity to independently study Japanese art forms and culture.
 Her love of traditional art, theater, and music, as well as fluency in the language, allowed her to travel extensively and receive an ‘inner circle’ status normally reserved for nationals.
 While painting with Buddhist monks, she was encouraged to continue her education as a Master’s level student with England’s Sheffield University Correspondence Program.
 The Japanese Language and Society courses granted her the option to study the art of various social classes and minorities while studying social and racial injustice.
 Since her return stateside, she continues to paint and sculpt.
 Her most recent undertaking, Amai Sweet Bakery, is a custom cake design shop.
 Niida also teaches Japanese language and culture to local students.
-She is the newest member of the Community Arts Center staff and hopes to build on the rich history of the Community Art Center’s passion for educating the public.
+She hopes to build on the rich history of the Community Art Center’s passion for educating the public.

 Patrick Sheridan, Maintenance